Hippyjake/Aether/README.md

 **Recommended Automatic Installation**

-[Available on the AUR](https://aur.archlinux.org/packages/lightdm-webkit-theme-aether/).
+[Available on the AUR](https://aur.archlinux.org/packages/lightdm-webkit-theme-Mesa/).
 ArchLinux users can substitute pacaur with yaourt, packer, etc. as necessary and install with the following:

 ```
-pacaur -S lightdm-webkit-theme-aether
+pacaur -S lightdm-webkit-theme-Mesa
 ```

 **Manual Installation**